rememberSoftwares/yacana/README.md

 substractor_tool: Tool = Tool("Substractor", "Subtracts two numbers and returns the result.
 When having, for instance, 2 - 6 the arguments are 2 and 6 and not 2 and -6.
 The tool does the subtraction.", substractor, usage_examples=[{"first_number": 2, "second_number": 4}])
 multiplier_tool: Tool = Tool("Multiplier", "Multiplies two numbers and returns the result.", multiplier)

-# Creating a Task to solve and assiging tools to it
+# Creating a Task to solve and assigning tools to it
 result: str = Task(
     f"What's the result of '2 + 2 - 6 * 8'.
 Decompose the math before trying to solve it.
 Start with the multiplication.
 Use the tools at your disposal and do not do the maths yourself.", agent1, tools=[